 LV: Latvijas Bankas (LB) mentions ABLV Bank as under extraordinary administration, terminated during the 2018, and the European Single Resolution Board Report to European Parliament of 2018 explains the decision of resolution of ABLV Bank.
-In notes 16 and 19 it reports about ELA support during 2018 for EUR 97.5 million.
+In notes 16 and 19 it reports about ELA support during 2018 for €97.5 million.
 The ABLV Bank annual report does not mention ELA.
 We have no evidence of other bank that received ELA, but we don’t have enough data to refuse the possibility of other banks having received ELA through LB.

-PT: Banco de Portugal (BdP) does not mention ELA on its annual reports, but the deliberations of its Board of Directors show the use of ELA in the case of Banco International do Funchal (BANIF) for 0.3 billion in 15 December 2015 and 0.5 the day after.
+PT: Banco de Portugal (BdP) does not mention ELA on its annual reports, but the deliberations of its Board of Directors show the use of ELA in the case of Banco International do Funchal (BANIF) for €0.3 billion in 15 December 2015 and 0.5 the day after.
 The bank was acquired few days after by Santander Totta that fully repaid ELA.
 The ECB Decision 2004/258/EC (note 3) reports the granting of ELA to Banco Espirito Santo in 2014, but does not specify the amount.
 Furthermore, the report of Novo Banco (created as “good bank” in August 2014 with the resolution of Banco Espirito Santo) shows the heritage of ELA support, which was fully repaid in that year, but does not specify the amount.
-Furthermore, a detailed speech of Governor of Bank of Greece in 2018 about ELA describes the European banks that received ELA from 2007 to 2016 and mentions the amount of around 1 billion given to Banco Espirito Santo from July 2009 to end of 2010; 3.5 billion to Banco Espirito Santo in the second quarter 2014; and 300 billion to BANIF in October 2015.
+Furthermore, a detailed speech of Governor of Bank of Greece in 2018 about ELA describes the European banks that received ELA from 2007 to 2016 and mentions the amount of around 1 billion given to Banco Espirito Santo from July 2009 to end of 2010; €3.5 billion to Banco Espirito Santo in the second quarter 2014; and €300 billion to BANIF in October 2015.
 We don’t have not enough data to be sure that there is no other bank that received ELA in Portugal but there is also no evidence of the opposite.

 PL: There is no explicit mention of ELA in any documents of National Bank of Poland (NBP) but we know from Getin Noble Bank and Idea Bank annual reports that they had liquidity problems between 2017 and 2019 and that there was support from NBP, but the nature of the support is not clear.
 Both banks were resolved.
 Given the uncertainty, these two banks are not included in our evidence.

-SI: The Banka Slovenije (BS) annual report shows ELA amount of 0.384 billion from September to December 2013 and 0.306 billion from January to July 2014.
+SI: The Banka Slovenije (BS) annual report shows ELA amount of €0.384 billion from September to December 2013 and €0.306 billion from January to July 2014.
 Further annual reports mention Probanka and Faktor banka as receiving liquidity support but do not directly mention ELA.
 A BS press release in September 2013 mentions the request of support from Probanka and Faktor banka in that month, that is the same month when BS started to provide ELA to unknown banks.
 Both banks started a process of liquidation in November 2013 that finished in 2016.
-Also in this case we don’t have final proof about the number of banks receiving ELA but, due to the small amount of ELA and the presence of 2 banks that split that amount, we think no other banks received ELA from BS.
+Also in this case we don’t have final proof about the number of banks receiving ELA but, due to the small amount of ELA and the presence of two banks that split that amount, we think no other banks received ELA from BS.